saraswatmks/saraswatmks.github.com/_posts/2026/2026-02-26-cross-entropy-likelihood.md

 ## Why the Cross-Entropy Gradient Self-Adjusts (and MSE Doesn't)

 One of the most underappreciated properties of log loss is what happens to its gradient.
-The derivative of -log(p) with respect to p is -1/p.
+The derivative of `-log(p)` with respect to p is `-1/p`.
 Think about what that means.

 When the model assigns a probability of 0.9 to the correct class, the gradient magnitude is 1/0.9 = 1.1.
 Small.
 The model is already doing well; the update should be gentle.